mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

 | **P1 From**|`bob@fabrikam.com`|`john.work+SRS=44ldt=IX=fabrikam.com=bob@contoso.com`|
 | **From header**|`bob@fabrikam.com`|`bob@fabrikam.com`|

-When SRS re-writes the **P1 From** address, it increases the length of the username portion of the email address.
+When SRS rewrites the **P1 From** address, it increases the length of the username portion of the email address.
 However, the email address has a limit of 64 characters.
-So if the length of the re-written email address exceeds 64 characters, it will take the following form:
+So if the length of the rewritten email address exceeds 64 characters, it will take the following form:

 ```powershell
 bounces+SRS=<Hash>=<Timestamp>@<Default Accepted Domain>